 - Hess in a proxy contest against Elliott Advisors; Forest Laboratories in proxy fights against Carl Icahn; and The New York Times on two proxy fights

 Paul has a B.A. degree in political science from Syracuse University.
 He is Finance Chairman for the Watch Hill, R.I.
-Fire District, a member of The Council on Foreign Relations and of a member of the Brookings Council.
+Fire District, a member of The Council on Foreign Relations and a member of the Brookings Council.